 The period between each Olympics always produces a lot of change, but with the global pandemic delaying the Tokyo Games by a full year, even more time has elapsed than usual.

 Over the last five years, many of the stars from the Rio Olympics have continued their winning ways, but some of the biggest names have officially retired from competition and seen exciting new faces step up to take their places.

 Who’s back for another Olympics?
 Who’s missing?
 And who are the new names to know heading into these Tokyo Games?
-Some of the biggest stories are covered below, but you can also find sport-by-sport breakdowns (sorted alphabetically) at the bottom of this page.
+Some of the biggest stories are covered below.

 Simone Biles still dominant